psleng/nexus-build/README.md

 ### AUTOMATICALLY

-In a suitably prepared Debian12 VM or equivalent, type `make help` for instructions.
+In a suitably prepared Debian12 VM or equivalent, type `make help` for instructions on selecting the targets and displaying the current target.
 In short, you just need to say what kind of build you want (currently TI TMDS64EVM or generic x86).

 Then type `make all`.
 If you get an error "`make: command not found`" install make via `sudo apt install make` .
 A full build typically takes about an hour.
+After a successful build, you can create a bootable SDcard image using the command `make sdcard`.

-This will effectively run all of the build steps in order except for the `create-sdcard.sh` (for arm64) since that is interactive, or writing the live .iso image to a USB stick (for x86).
+The `maake all` will effectively run all of the build steps in order except for the `create-sdcardiGOS.sh` (for arm64) since that is interactive, or writing the live .iso image to a USB stick (for x86).

 Do *not* run the make in the background, as there are occasional programs that